Table of Contents

 When you’re ready to try something more interesting, you may download an x86_64 Arch Linux image:

 # docker pull base/archlinux

-Best of all, you can use the downloaded image to create a new container by specifying a command to run using the image:
+Once you’ve downloaded your first Docker image, you can use it to create a new container by specifying a command to run using the image: